tilaskabengele/BiCrystal/index.md

   ![ccmoire28](https://user-images.githubusercontent.com/62076249/87929694-377e1300-ca5d-11ea-80e3-76417f34a5e4.PNG)

 Looking from the top view, we can see that for this rotation, a Moire pattern was created.
 Really neat!
-This was not apparent from the simple 3D plot because BiCrystal plots cartesian coordinates of the atoms where the top and bottom layers do not necessarily align.
+This was not apparent from the simple 3D plot because BiCrystal plots cartesian coordinates of the atoms where the top and bottom layer do not necessarily align.
 Before writing the QUANTUM ESPRESSO file, `BiCrystal` removes symmetrically equivalent atoms and maps back those atoms that fell outside the unit cell due to rotation.

-The **examples/** folder has over 30 examples of Moire patterns graphite, Molybdenum Disulfide, and blue Phosphorene generated from `bicrystal`.
+The **examples/** folder has over 30 examples of Moire patterns graphite, Molebdenum Disulfide and blue Phosphorene generated from `bicrystal`.
 Below are some examples.

 # Graphite 364-atom unit cell
 The unit cell of graphite with 364 atoms can be generated by using parameters: m = 6, n = 5, and rotation angle of 6.01 degrees.
 Shown below is the top view.